History of UCLA TFT

 Melnitz spearheaded the building plan that enabled the College of Fine Arts to grow quickly in stature and move each of its two departments into separate facilities.
 In 1963, Theater took up residence in Macgowan Hall, and in 1967 the Department of Motion Pictures, Television and Radio moved into Melnitz Hall.
 Gradually, the departments became more specialized across disciplinary lines in educational, research, and production activities.

 In 1987 the College of Fine Arts was dissolved, and in 1990 the School of Theater, Film and Television was created with eminent film, television and Broadway director Gilbert Cates as its founding dean.
 Dean Cates set out to create a professional conservatory environment within UCLA, which by then was a dominant research university.
 With his guidance, new faculty were hired, curriculum was expanded, and direct outreach to the entertainment industry was markedly increased.

-Under Dean Schwartz’ leadership, TFT is creating innovative programs and curriculum, recruiting outstanding faculty, staff and students, re-imagining its facilities and technology and connecting TFT even more robustly to its alumni, the entertainment and performing arts industries, the campus, city, and world.
+Under Dean Schwartz’ leadership, the School is creating innovative programs and curriculum, recruiting outstanding faculty, staff and students, re-imagining its facilities and technology and connecting UCLA TFT even more robustly to its alumni, the entertainment and performing arts industries, the campus, city and world.

-This comes at a time of incredible change and transformation to the entertainment and performing arts industries and the disciplines that TFT serves.
-Embracing this change and our place as a leader in a globalized and digitalized world is an appropriately evolutionary step for TFT and, in fact, as its exciting history and story makes clear, such an interdisciplinary approach is inherently in TFT’s DNA.
+This comes at a time of incredible change and transformation to the entertainment and performing arts industries and the disciplines that UCLA TFT serves.
+Embracing this change and our place as a leader in a globalized and digitalized world is an appropriately evolutionary step for the School and, in fact, as its exciting history and story makes clear, such an interdisciplinary approach is inherently in UCLA TFT’s DNA.